-Under subsections 6.20.130(2)(A)and (B), it shall be an affirmative defense that a human over the age of 13 or a domestic animal that is injured, chased, or menaced by the dog in question was on the property of the owner of said dog without such owner's permission.
+Under subsections (2)(A) and (B3) of this section, it shall be an affirmative defense that a human over the age of thirteen or a domestic animal that is injured, chased, or menaced by the dog in question was on the property of the owner of said dog without such owner's permission.

-(3) Level 3 Behavior.
-Level 3 behavior occurs when a dog:

-(A) Unprovoked, inflicts severe injury on or kills a human being on public or private property; or

-(B) Unprovoked and while off the owner's property, either kills a domestic animal or inflicts injuries requiring a domestic animal to be euthanized; or

-(C) Was previously declared to be a potentially dangerous dog, the owner having received notice of such declaration, and the dog is again found to have engaged in potentially dangerous dog behavior; or.

-(D) Unprovoked, attacks a "dog guide" or "service animal" as defined in Chapter 70.84 RCW and inflicts injuries that render the dog guide or service animal to be permanently unable to perform its guide or service duties.
+- (3) Level 3 Behavior.
+Level 3 behavior occurs when a dog: - (A) Unprovoked, inflicts severe injury on or kills a human being on public or private property; or - (B) Unprovoked and while off the owner's property, either kills a domestic animal or inflicts injuries requiring a domestic animal to be euthanized; or - (C) Was previously declared to be a potentially dangerous dog, the owner having received notice of such declaration, and the dog is again found to have engaged in potentially dangerous dog behavior; or - (D) Unprovoked, attacks a "dog guide" or "service animal" as defined in Chapter 70.84 RCW and inflicts injuries that render the dog guide or service animal to be permanently unable to perform its guide or service duties.

-Any violation of 6.20.130(3) is a gross misdemeanor.
+Any violation of this subsection (34) and (5) is a gross misdemeanor.
 (Ord.
-2015-003 § 1 (part), 2015: Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2015-003 § 1 (part), 2015: Ord.
 2005-69 § 1 (part), 2005).

-6.20.135 Declaration of dogs as dangerous or potentially dangerous-procedure.
+6.20.135 Declaration of dogs as dangerous or potentially dangerous-Procedure.

-(1) An animal control officer may classify and declare a dog dangerous or potentially dangerous if the animal control officer has probable cause to believe that the dog falls within the definitions set forth in Section 6.20.010 above.
-The finding must be based upon:
+- (1) An animal control officer may classify and declare a dog dangerous dangerous or potentially dangerous if the animal control officer has probable cause to believe that the dog falls within the definitions set forth in YMC 6.20.010.
+The finding must be based upon: - (A) The written complaint of a citizen; or

-- (A) The written complaint of a citizen; or - (B) Any dog bite report filed with the department; or - (C) Actions of the dog witnessed by any animal control officer or law enforcement officer; or - (D) Other substantial evidence.

-(2) The declaration of dangerous dog or potentially dangerous dog shall be in writing and shall be served on the purported owner in one of the following methods:

-- (A) Certified and regular mail to the owner's last known address; or - (B) Personal service on the owner; or

-(C) Personal service upon any person of suitable age and discretion residing at the owner's residence.

-(3) The declaration shall state at least:

-(A) Description of the dog;

-(B) The name and address of the purported owner of the dog, if known;

-(C) The whereabouts of the dog, if it is not in the custody of the owner;

-(D) A summary of the facts upon which the declaration of dangerous or potentially dangerous dog is based, including the definition of dangerous or potentially dangerous under which the declaration is being made;

-(E) The availability of a hearing in case the person objects to the declaration or determination of purported ownership, if a request is made within ten days of the date of service or mailing;

-(F) A summary of the restrictions placed on the dog as a result of the declaration; and

-(G) A summary of the potential penalties for violation of the restrictions, including the possibility of destruction of the animal and imprisonment or fining of the owner.
+- (B) Any dog bite report filed with the department; or - (C) Actions of the dog witnessed by any animal control officer or law enforcement officer; or - (D) Other substantial evidence. - (2) The declaration of dangerous dog or potentially dangerous dog shall be in writing and shall be served on the purported owner in one of the following methods: - (A) Certified and regular mail to the owner's last known address; or - (B) Personal service on the owner; or - (C) Personal service upon any person of suitable age and discretion residing at the owner's residence. - (3) The declaration shall state at least: - (A) Description of the dog; - (B) The name and address of the purported owner of the dog, if known; - (C) The whereabouts of the dog, if it is not in the custody of the owner; - (D) A summary of the facts upon which the declaration of dangerous or potentially dangerous dog is based, including the definition of dangerous_or potentially dangerous under which the declaration is being made; - (E) The availability of a hearing ifin case the person objects to the declaration or determination of purported ownership, if a request is made within ten days of the date of service or mailing; - (F) A summary of the restrictions placed on the dog as a result of the declaration; and - (G) A summary of the potential penalties for violation of the restrictions, including the possibility of destruction of the animal and imprisonment or fining of the owner.
+(Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018).